jewelsofthought/neshama/site/posts/qkab/energy.md

 > The more information carried in the system, the greater is its complexity, and the higher are its energy requirements.

+> Whatever path you choose will become your truth -- and if not, that will become your truth.

+### The voice of Chashmal

+There is a voice, called *Chashmal*, that speaks as loudly as the sound of the *Shofah* blast at Mt.
+Sinai, yet is as silent as a leopard stalking its prey -- with an impact that is as overwhelming as a bolt of lightning.

+Chashmal travels along a circuit, like a chain of  thoughts -- thus it needs a transmitter and a receiver.
+It the energy is too great, the circuit will get fired -- sometimes gradually, sometimes in a moment if the circuit is not ready.
+"When the student is ready, the master will appear."

+This might be a way to explore the "cracking of the vessels".
+Perhaps being "fried", as in the case of an electrical circuit, was what occurred -- which would be thought of in a pre-chashmal society as a "crack".

 ## Water

 > Water as communication medium.
-So is _chashmal_!
+So is *chashmal*!

-All was fine, until we encountered electricity (_chashmal_).
+All was fine, until we encountered electricity (*chashmal*).
 This was something we could only experience.
 We could not perceive it with any of our five senses.
 It has become tremendously useful, and people were and are dying in their desire and need for its benefits and use.
 We did not hesitate at the door to this discovery, but rushed madly in &mdash; as if it was a new discovery of gold or diamonds &mdash; and began using this limitless font of energy we had discovered to benefit "all" &mdash; which as per usual, meant first those who could afford, or were lucky enough to be born into, access to it.

 No one thought to stop and the doorway and ask "What is it?".
 Because we were still in the trance of the certainty of empirical measurements - as many still are.
 It is an essentially 2d comprehension of the world around us, rather like the behemoth.
 And so we rushed in, where angels might fear to tread.

-So onward intrepid explorers, armed with your electrically powered machines, and let us see what we can do...
+Onward intrepid explorers, armed with your electrically powered machines, and let us see what we can do...
 Well, we live in the [outcome](intention.html).
 I am old, but, if you are young, I pray that it will lead you to paradise and not to some dystopian cyber-prison.

 ## Energy is energy - good or bad